 How can iP support the Probationary Period?

-Colleges are committed to developing and supporting staff to work effectively to meet the objectives of their roles and many use iP to do that.
-Staff subject to an organisation’s Probation procedure will normally have a probationary period of three to six months.
+Schools and Colleges are committed to developing and supporting staff to work effectively to meet the objectives of their roles and many use iP to do that.
+Staff subject to an organisation’s probation procedure will normally have a probationary period of three to six months.
 The implementation of the probation procedure must be clear and transparent. iP is an ideal tool to handle the procedure.

 What do I need to do now to create a Probation Period on my organisation’s iP Site?